duckdb/ducklake-web/docs/stable/specification/tables/ducklake_table_stats.md

 - `table_id` refers to a `table_id` from the [`ducklake_table` table]({% link docs/stable/specification/tables/ducklake_table.md %}).
 - `record_count` is the total amount of rows in the table.
 This can be approximate.
 - `next_row_id` is the row id for newly inserted rows.
-TODO why do we have this?
+Used for row lineage tracking.
 - `file_size_bytes` is the total file size of all data files in the table.
 This can be approximate.